-From April 2015, beneficiaries of individuals who die before the age of 75 with either a joint-life or guaranteed-term annuity will be able to receive any future payments from such policies tax free.
-For those who die after turning 75, the pension will remain taxable at the heir’s marginal rate of income tax.
-This rule change effectively brings most annuities into line with income drawdown.
+Since April 2015, beneficiaries of individuals who die before the age of 75 with either a joint-life or guaranteed-term annuity have been able to receive any future payments from such policies tax free.
+For those who die after turning 75, the pension remains taxable at the heir’s marginal rate of income tax.
+This rule change effectively brought most annuities into line with income drawdown.

-The rules are also changing to allow joint-life annuities to be passed on to any chosen beneficiary, again from April 2015.
-Currently, you can only nominate your spouse, civil partner or a dependent as the person who receives an income from your annuity after you die.
+The rules also changed to allow joint-life annuities to be passed on to any chosen beneficiary.
+Before April 2015, you can only nominate your spouse, civil partner or a dependent as the person who receives an income from your annuity after you die.

 Inheritance and income drawdown

 Income drawdown has traditionally been the main alternative to buying an annuity.
 It allows you to draw an income directly from your pension pot.
 The amount will vary depending on how your investment performs.

 If you die, your beneficiaries have three main options.
 They can continue to take your remaining fund as income drawdown, opt for a lump sum or simply convert the fund to an annuity, as you would with any other pension fund.

 Prior to April 2015, beneficiaries choosing to take a lump-sum payment would have been subject to the 55% tax charge.
 Since April 2015, they have been able to receive this tax free if the person died before the age of 75, or taxed at their marginal rate if the person died on or after age 75.